lino-framework/lino/docs/about/index.rst

   Currently there's one for ExtJS and another for a Twitter/Bootstrap-based "plain" interface.

-- a collection of reusable Django apps and out-of-the-box demo applications
+- :ref:`modlib`, a collection of reusable Django apps and out-of-the-box demo applications